sallycole/sallycole.github.io/about.md

 1) With the **consonant doubling convention**, you must double the consonant letter of a base element if the following conditions are met:

-  * There is a suffix on the right side of the join that begins with a vowel letter.
+  * There is a suffix being added to the base element that begins with a vowel letter.
   * The base element is either a single monosyllabic form or the stressed part of a polysyllabic form.
-  * The base ends with a vowel letter grapheme followed by a consonant letter grapheme, but not \<w\> or \<x\>.
+  * The base element ends with a vowel letter grapheme followed by a consonant letter grapheme, but not \<w\> or \<x\>.

   Examples:
   cut + ing -> cutting
   per + mit + ed -> permitted
+  sew + ing -> sewing
+  box + ing -> boxing

-  Note that a consonant at the end of a prefix will never double.
+  Note that a consonant at the end of a prefix or suffix will never double.
 Only a consonant at the end of a base element may double.

-2) With the **final e convention**, you must replace the final \<e\> in the morpheme on the left side of a join if the following conditions are met:
+2) With the **final e convention**, you must replace the final \<e\> in the morpheme on the left side of a join between two morphemes if the following conditions are met:

   * The final \<e\> is an orthographic marker and does not represent a phoneme.
   * The suffix on the right side of the join begins with a vowel letter.